G. E. Searles, MD, FRCPC, FACP

 Associate Clinical Professor (Medicine), Division of Dermatology and Cutaneous Sciences, University of Alberta, Edmonton, AB, Canada

-Patients suffering from scalp psoriasis frequently seek medical care because of the persistent discomfort due to itching and social embarrassment caused by the visible flakes that are shed onto clothing.
+Patients suffering from scalp psoriasis frequently seek medical care because of the persistent discomfort and social embarrassment caused by the visible flakes that are shed onto clothing.
 However, the presence of hair makes it challenging to apply medication to the scalp.
-In addition, available therapies often do not facilitate ease of use and may produce irritation and cosmetically unpleasant effects that can discourage patient adherence.
+In addition, available therapies often do not facilitate ease of use and produce irritation and cosmetically unpleasant effects that can discourage patient adherence.
 Such therapeutic challenges often impede patients from deriving the full benefits from prescribed treatments.
-This article explores some of the current options and new advances in the topical management of this common skin disorder and offers strategies that may improve treatment outcomes.
+This article explores some of the current and new advances in the topical management of this common skin disorder and offers strategies that may improve treatment outcomes.

 - Psoriasis can be limited to the scalp, but it frequently involves more than one area of the body.